 This project is being conducted by Keiandra Bludsaw, BSN-RN, a Doctor of Nursing Practice student at Regis College.
 The Regis College Institutional Review Board has approved this project.
 Participation is confidential and voluntary.

 This project is seeking participation from nurses currently working in long-term care settings, including skilled nursing facilities, and assisted living centers, who are involved in patient care and fall prevention initiatives.
+Thank you for your time and consideration!